awsdocs/aws-doc-sdk-examples/tools/cdk_app_template/README.md

 ## Merging

-To merge your finished AWS CDK app's source code, merge **only** the following files from your development machine into the AWS Code Examples Repository:
+To merge your finished AWS CDK app's source code, merge **only** the following files from your development machine into its own self-contained folder within the AWS Code Examples Repository:

 * ``cdk.json``
 * ``package.json``